-One of the more common yet difficult jobs in metal fabrication is using portable tools to take down welds and produce a final finish on stainless steel tube or pipe.
-Sanding the weld down to a No. 3 or No. 4 finish can seem like a daunting task, but taking it one step at a time can make this process much less formidable.
+One of the more common yet difficult jobs in metal fabrication is using portable tools like to take down welds and produce a final finish on stainless steel tube or pipe.
+Sanding the weld dow to a No. 3 or No. 4 finish with a flap disc can seem like a daunting task, but taking it one step at a time can make this process much less formidable.

-Examine the material’s surface condition, and consider the final condition you’re trying to achieve.
+- Examine the material’s surface condition, and consider the final condition you’re trying to achieve.
 If the tube or pipe has a prominent weld seam, scale, or handling damage, you’ll need to start with coarse abrasives and use more steps than if the material is in good condition.

-Consider the goal.
+- Consider the goal.
 If you’re trying to achieve a mirrorlike finish, you’ll want to proceed more carefully and deliberately than if your goal is a coarse finish.

-Step 1: Take Down the Weld
+One Step: Take Down the Weld.

-Flap discs provide the longest life (up to 20 times longer than the others), but fiber and cloth discs have a more aggressive cut rate because of the backup pad’s stiffness.
+- Flap discs provide the longest life (up to 20 times longer than the others), but fiber and cloth discs have a more aggressive cut rate because of the backup pad’s stiffness.

-Stainless steel, like other difficult-to-grind materials, requires the sharpest possible grains and continuous lubrication during the grinding action.
+- Stainless steel, like other difficult-to-grind materials, requires the sharpest possible grains and continuous lubrication during the grinding action.
 For these reasons, the recommended abrasive grain is ceramic alumina with a supersize coating or grinding aid, which serves as a lubricant.

-Ceramic alumina has a microfracturing capability that allows for a constant supply of new cutting edges.
+- Ceramic alumina has a micro-fracturing capability that allows for a constant supply of new cutting edges.
 Zirconia alumina or aluminum oxide also works on stainless steel, but ceramic alumina’s properties provide more efficient grinding—faster cut rates and higher utilization of each grain.
 Furthermore, the grinding aid slows, and in some cases eliminates, disc loading, resulting in the longest product life.

-The starting point for most applications is 36 to 60 grit.
+- The starting point for most applications is 36 to 60 grit.
 The finer the starting grit size, the easier it is to remove the grind lines in the next step.